thepoofy/hipchat-bot/README.md

 You should now have an installable HipChat integration running at some unique url, like `https://xxxxxxxx.ngrok.com`, where the `xxxxxxxx` value will be a unique id for your server.

+The `project` directory in /home/vagrant in the guest VM is a share that mounts the cloned git repository on your host OS.
+You can do your development either in the VM or, more likely, using your favorite editor or IDE running in the host OS.

 ```
-TODO: insert point to instructions for installing and testing the integration.
+TODO: point to instructions for installing and testing the integration.
 ```